sward48/Swim-Case-Study/README.md

 In order to run this app and render the pdf files, you must follow these instructions:

 First, in RStudio, set your working directory to "your_path/swim-case-study".
 Then ensure you have all the required packages by checking libraries.R.
-Once you have all the packages installed, you should be good to run and render.
+Once you have all the packages installed, you should be good to run and render/preview.
 (If you have all the libraries and are still having trouble rendering the .qmd files, you should be able to render as HTML, then from there save as a PDF).

 In order to run the app, go to app.R and click the run button in RStudio.
+If running on Positron or other, we highly suggest going to a browser to use the app, as that was the intended way to view it.
+On RStudio, there is a pop up window that is sufficient.

 The only other step required is to have the proper folder structure.